-There are many causes of hair loss – including genetics, medications, stressful periods of your life, or the wrong hair treatments.
+There are many causes of male and female hair loss – including genetics, medications, stressful periods of your life, or the wrong hair treatments.
 Another cause of hair loss can be illnesses, and in this blog, we take a look at some of the medical conditions which are understood to contribute to baldness.

 What illnesses cause hair loss?

-– Thyroid issues – thyroid conditions – which occur when the thyroid gland is not producing enough of specific hormones, or is producing too many of them – can cause several symptoms, and one of them is thinning or dry hair on the scalp.
+– Thyroid issues – thyroid conditions – which occur when the thyroid gland is not producing enough of specific hormones or is producing too many of them – can cause several symptoms, and one of them is thinning or dry hair on the scalp.

 – Burning scalp syndrome – this condition is characterised by a tingling sensation in the scalp, but it should be noted that in most cases, burning scalp syndrome is actually a symptom of other conditions which cause hair loss; such as sunburn, reactions to specific hair products, and nerve or skin trauma.